lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`

-Using the R package dagitty, you can create DAGs of possible confounders and it will suggest which variables you should adjust for.
+Using the R package dagitty, you can create DAGs of possible confounders and dagitty will suggest potential adjustment variables.
 Let's take this example here.
-There is an association between taller height and a greater risk for cancers such as colon cancer.
-However, we know that men tend to be taller than women, that men tend to have a higher risk for cancer, that men tend to eat more meat, and that meat intake increases risk for colon cancer.
+We want to study the association between height and risk for colon cancer.
+But, we know that men tend to be taller than women, that men tend to have a higher risk for cancer, that men tend to eat more meat, and that meat intake increases risk for colon cancer.
 So what do we need to adjust for?
-Let's draw a DAG with dagitty!
+Both sex and meat intake?
+Let's draw a DAG with dagitty to find out!
 The first argument for the dagitty function takes a character string of a DAG specification.
 We initialise with the keyword dag, and afterward list each corresponding link between variables.
 Here, height links with colon cancer, sex links with both height and colon cancer, and so on until all links are drawn.
 Then we use the adjustmentsets function, add the dagitty object, then we set which variable is the exposure and which is the outcome.
 After we run this, we get told that we need to adjust for at least sex.
 The dagitty package is very useful when you start getting more complicated pathways.

 ---
 ## Assessing model fit: Information criterion methods